ParaLock/SolidumEngine/README.md

 **For an example of contract use, look at main.cpp in the root project directory**

-# Executives And the Working Set
+## Executives And the Working Set

 Now we will begin to discuss some of the core designated features of Solidum.
 An "Executive" is a user defined, service assisted entity, which governs the flow of data through a set of user defined, service assisted, "Features" (discussed below).
 An executive takes in a Working Set each execution cycle and may read data from, or write data too the Working Set.
 Essentially you may look at an executive as being like a subsystem of an application and the working set as being the partitioned data shared between all executives.

-# Features
+## Features

 A feature is the atom of your application with regards to Solidum.
 A feature has some set of inputs, a set of outputs and some sort of executed behavior.
 Features are enabled by the "Feature Service" and are associated in the form of a directed graph.
 Features are passed data by their respective parent "Executives" with said executives able to gather statistical information on the features through the "Executive Service" and "Feature Service".

+## Execution Loop And Scheduling

+Solidum execution is bound to a flexible yet consistent execution structure.
+Within the framework there exist two primary schedulers.
+The service scheduler, and the job scheduler.
+Upon framework start, all available services are registered with the service scheduler.
+Next the service scheduler will immediately begin providing each service with processor time.
+The exact method of time allocation used here will depend on the defined scheduler class(eg. RoundRobin/Threaded).
+Finally we have the Job scheduler which exists as a component of the "Job Service".
+This scheduler is highly configurable and provides scheduling functionality to both other service such as the "Feature Service" and more general application clients.